Mechanistic Interpretability of Antibody Language Models Using SAEs: Introduction

-This work advances the interpretability of antibody language models, using SAEs to identify biologically relevant features of interest learned by p-IgGen, and predictably steer its generation.
-We identify antibody-specific features, such as the complementarity-determining region (CDR) identity and germline gene identity, and use them to steer p-IgGen generation for specific germline gene identities.
-Overall, this work shows the applicability of SAEs for incorporating rational design principles to antibody library generation.
+Overall, we demonstrate the applicability of SAEs for incorporating rational design principles to antibody library generation.
 We show that TopK SAEs can accurately identify interpretable latents underpinning model generation, whereas Ordered SAEs can identify steerable features capable of tuning model generation.